hilaryrowe/documentation3/analysisTab/process_control.md

 # Process Control
-The Process Control display model uses statistical quality control methods to monitor your machine processes.
+The Process Control display model is one of the four visual data displays on the Analysis Tab.
+Process Control uses statistical quality control methods to monitor your machine processes.